liuxiaoyu-fiveleven/ChatGPT-Conversation-Quick-Delete/README.md

 **Privacy Policy**

 <sup>**Data Collection and Use:** ChatGPT Quick Delete collects no personal data.
-It reads conversation links and deletion controls on ChatGPT pages solely to add a quick-delete button and carry out the user’s click.
-All processing is local to the browser; the extension stores no user data and transmits none to external servers.
-ChatGPT’s own deletion controls handle the requested deletion.</sup>
+It accesses chat list elements and ChatGPT’s deletion controls solely to add a quick-delete button and trigger ChatGPT’s own deletion action when the user clicks it.
+All processing happens locally in the browser; no user data is stored or sent to external servers.</sup>

 <sup>**Data Sharing and Transfer:** We do not share, sell, or transfer user data to third parties.</sup>